 Dr. Wooten inserts silicone implants with an instrument known as the Keller® Funnel.
 The Keller® Funnel provides a completely sterile method for breast implant insertion.
 Keeping the implant sterile is crucial to a safe and successful breast augmentation.
 In surgery, Dr. Wooten transports the implant from its sterile packaging, through the sterile Keller® Funnel, and into the patient, eliminating any chance of contamination en route.

-Dr. Wooten makes the peri-areolar incision along the border of the areola.
-In time, this incision becomes practically invisible since it’s placed at the junction of two different skin tones (where the darker nipple meets the lighter skin).
+The peri-areolar incision is made along the border of the areola.
+In time, this incision becomes practically invisible since it is placed at the junction of two different skin tones (where the darker nipple meets the lighter skin).
 It’s also the optimal option when correcting nipple asymmetry or performing a simultaneous breast lift.

 A transaxillary incision enters underneath the armpit.
 It is one way to achieve a “scarless” breast augmentation.
 However, revision surgeries most likely will require additional incisions.

-Dr. Wooten performs a transumbilical breast augmentation by placing an opening in the navel and tunneling towards the breast.
+A transumbilical breast augmentation is performed by placing an opening in the navel and tunneling towards the breast.
 This involves the use of a micro camera to ensure correct placement of the implant.
 It is important to note that this technique is only used for the placement of saline implants.

 Following breast augmentation, it can take up to 6-7 months before your breasts look their best.
 Your implants may initially ride high on your chest.
 Also, they may feel very firm.
 This is completely normal.
 Generally speaking, a feeling of tightness will occur after surgery.